FBW44-2/uib-basic-layout/README.md

 You can include these libraries (pick one) in the `head` of the document.
 Make sure they go above your custom styles.

 You can also add your own custom reset.

+## In Page Navigation

+- add `id` to the section you want to be able to navigate to
+- use this `id` as the `href` of an anchor tag preceeded with a `#`, like `href="#team"`

+## Pretty URLs

+- use an `index.html` file inside a folder
+- include the same CSS file in the head of the document, to ensure same visual appearance